 An ASE certification is awarded exclusively to automotive professionals based strictly on merit and ability.
 An ASE certification is never awarded to a specific body shop or auto repair company.
 Therefore, an automotive repair company can legitimately advertise that they employ ASE certified mechanics, but the business is prohibited from claiming that it is ASE certified.

-This is important because an ASE certification is a recognized credential that speaks to automotive repair excellence.
+This is important because the certification is a recognized credential that speaks to automotive repair excellence.
 As a result, an ad or promotional material that notes an ASE certification will have a positive influence when attempting to attract new customers.

 An ASE automotive professional represents the gold standard for automotive professionals.